teylie/teylie/README.md

 ## 🐋 My currents

 I am currently studying as an undergraduate in Creative Computing, that covers areas, of programming, and animation, design, and softwares.

+## My safe space  📃☔☕

+> Welcome to my serene corner where simplicity meets comfort.
+Here, I showcase, my coding projects whilst sipping some coffee, getting lost in a good book, and relishing the gentle embrace of raindrops.
+This space of mine is a reflection of my mind, embracing code with cozy minimalism, where less is more and warmth is paramount.

 #### What you'll find: